 Once a busy dock where sailors and merchants would trade goods and set sail for voyages of discovery.
 Bristol's Harbourside is now a modern development with restaurants, bars and shops.
 The area becomes alive when The Market is open, Wednesday and Thursdays at lunch, and every weekend between 11am-4pm.
 Makers, musicians and artists give you a safe space to shop and eat some incredible street food.
 You can do other things outside here; yachting, paddle boarding, cycling, rowing, and strolling around the water's edge.
 Many of Bristol's top tourist attractions are found here too; Millennium Square, Brunel's SS Great Britain, We The Curious, Bristol Aquarium and M Shed.

 Wild Place Project is a fun family attraction that provides outdoor adventure, play and learning.
 You can meet amazing animals from across the world; including giraffes, zebras, cheetahs, lemurs, meerkats and brown bears.
 There are 50 beautiful acres to explore, including woodlands, gardens and meadows.
-The Wild Place Project is managed by Bristol Zoo.

 You do not have to walk far in Bristol to discover cutting-edge pieces of graffiti art decorating the walls.
 Along narrow alleys, down side-streets, across building walls and boldly displayed on bridges.
 Many of the pieces are by world-famous artist Banksy, who hails from Bristol.
 You can download the fantastic Banksy Bristol Trail smartphone app, featuring an interactive map that guides you to each of Banksy's remaining pieces in Bristol.
 It is also packed with in-depth features on Banksy, his work and his formative years in Bristol.